 Intern in New York

 New York City is one of the most popular cities in the world to apply to intern.
 This city is more like a country than a city and there are so many internships available in various different areas of work.
-If you would like to gain work experience, and the opportunity to live in Manhattan our internship programs in New York will appeal to you.
-There are structured work experience placements and also paid internships in New York for both US citizens and international citizens.
-Internships are open to students, graduates and anyone just seeking hands on experience in this popular city.
+If you would like to gain work experience, and the opportunity to live in Manhattan our featured internship programs will appeal to you.

 Guide to Interning in NYC

 New York City is also internationally known.
 It is estimated that over 40 million people visit New York City in one month.
 New York City has a deep rich culture that cannot be found anywhere else.
 Tourists typically enjoy the fascinating plays that are featured on Broadway.
 Famous plays on Broadway give one a chance to see some of the most talented actors in person.
 New York City also offers tourists an opportunity to enjoy some of the hottest night clubs, cafes, and restaurants.